 Is your home safe from electrical hazards?

 In case, your home is not safe from electrical hazards it is high time that you set in place some or the other type of mechanism that would ensure this.
-In this is largely due to the fact that when electrical hazards exist, they can cause serious injuries, which might go undetected as this might happen silently and you won’t be even aware of the dangers that are lurking in the background.
-If the statistics are to be believed more than 400 accidental electrocutions took place in 2000.
-Apart from that most of these involved items that are used on a daily basis.
+In this is largely due to the fact that when electrical hazards exist, they can cause serious injuries, which might go undetected as this might happen silently and you won’t even be aware of the dangers that are lurking in the background.
 Therefore, it would be best that these hazards are recognized before they prove to be fatal or cause any serious disability or injury.

 Can you get electrocuted at home?

 Well, it is quite possible that you can get electrocuted while you are at home.
 This is largely because electrocution takes place when the body serves to be a direct path for current to pass through in order to reach the ground.
 However if you install a ground fault circuit interrupter (GFCI) at home, then it can prevent electrocution from taking place.
 The GFCI can detect changes and it can change the electric currents at the same time turn off the power abruptly before the electrocution takes place.
 The GFCI’s can protect you from being electrocuted.
 Also, it is best that you use this to secure the bathroom receptacle circuits, kitchen receptacles, garage wall out lets and other crawl spaces or basement places that remain unfinished.

 Yes, electrical fires can happen at home due to arching faults, which spark electrical fires.
 If an unwanted arc takes place, then it would generate a high temperature, which would exceed 10,000 degrees Fahrenheit.
 This intensity could ignite the surrounding materials such as insulation or wood due to which the fire can spread quickly throughout the home.